elemel/fungeoneer/chapters/runecraft.md

   ...
 ```

-You leave the smaller dungeon after 86 steps.
+You leave the example dungeon after 86 steps.